 Misdemeanor traffic violations, such as driving under the influence, leaving the scene of an accident, etc., are more serious offenses and can result in you being issued a ticket or placed under arrest.
-In either case, you must appear in court for arraignment, when you will be informed of your legal rights, and asked to plead guilty or not guilty.
+In either case, you must appear in court for arraignment, you will be informed of your legal rights, and will be asked to plead guilty or not guilty.
 You have the right to be represented by an attorney at this and all other hearings.
-If you cannot afford one, the court will appoint a lawyer for you.
+If you cannot afford an attorney, the court may appoint one for you.
+You will be expected to reimburse the county for that expense at a later time.